 Estimate your current %BAC (blood alcohol concentration) and how long it will take until you are sober (ie. your BAC drops to zero)

-See bottom of this page for a brief description of the effects of alcohol on the human body broken down by BAC levels.
+Tip: See Table 2 for a brief description of the effects of alcohol on the human body, broken down by BAC levels.

 Average individual appears normal

 Mild euphoria, talkativeness, decreased inhibitions, decreased attention, impaired judgment, increased reaction time

 Emotional instability, loss of critical judgment, impairment of memory and comprehension, decreased sensory response, mild muscular incoordination

 Confusion, dizziness, exaggerated emotions (anger, fear, grief) impaired visual perception, decreased pain sensation, impaired balance, staggering gait, slurred speech, moderate muscular incoordination

 Apathy, impaired consciousness, stupor, significantly decreased response to stimulation, severe muscular incoordination, inability to stand or walk, vomiting, incontinence of urine and feces